Hasim Rahman: Rahman vs. Lewis

+Rahman vs. Lewis II

 Lewis had an immediate-rematch clause in the contract for his defense against Hasim, and chose to invoke it.
 Rahman and his new promoter, Don King, made plans to defend the titles against David Izon, rather than giving Lewis his rematch.
 Lewis sued Rahman in U.S. federal court to enforce their contract.
 The judge, Neil McCluskey sided with Lewis and on November 17, 2001, in Las Vegas, the two men met again.
 This time, Lewis brutally knocked Rahman out in the fourth round.
 For the rematch, Lewis made $11 million and Rahman got $10 million.
 The fight generated 460,000 pay-per-view buys and $23 million in revenue.

-2002–2004: comeback
+Return to the ring

+Rahman vs. Holyfield

 Rahman's comeback fight ended in disappointment, he was beaten by a technical decision by aging former champion Evander Holyfield after headbutts from Holyfield caused a massive swelling (severe hematoma) on Rahman's forehead.

+Rahman vs. Tua II

 On March 29, 2003, Rahman faced David Tua for a second time.
 The fight was ruled a draw after one judge scored it for Rahman, a second for Tua and a third had the score even.
 Tua was knocked down a split second after the bell rang and it was not ruled an official knockdown.
 Rahman came in at the heaviest weight of his career.
 In June, Rahman was elevated to the No. 1 contender's position by the WBC.

+Rahman vs. Ruiz

 On December 13, Rahman was matched with former WBA world champion John Ruiz, in a match for an Interim WBA heavyweight title (caused by Roy Jones Jr. deciding whether he wanted to stay a heavyweight or return to Light Heavyweight).
 Rahman was favored, but he lost by (twelve round) unanimous decision and again was out of condition.
 Ruiz, who became interim titleholder with this victory, was upgraded to WBA heavyweight champion after Roy Jones Jr. vacated the title on February 20, 2004, choosing to fight Antonio Tarver for the WBC and IBO light heavyweight titles (already in 2003), rather than Ruiz.

+Rahman vs. Meehan

 After this defeat, Rahman stepped back to a lower level of competition and defeated four journeyman fighters while working to get back into shape.
 His efforts paid off when he was rewarded with a fight against Kali Meehan on November 13, 2004.
 The fight was an elimination bout for the IBF, WBA, and WBC, with the winner being the number-one contender in more than one world-title organization.
 Rahman scored the victory by a fourth-round knockout at New York City's Madison Square Garden.